Free QuoteGet Help Now

 The Depopulation Program

 Citizens actively works to reduce its policy count through the "Depopulation Program."
 Private carriers can submit offers to take over Citizens policies.
 If a private carrier offers comparable coverage within 20% of your Citizens premium, Citizens can non-renew your policy and transfer it to the private carrier — even if you don't want to switch.
-You have the right to reject the offer, but only if the private carrier's premium exceeds the 20% threshold.

 Despite its limitations, Citizens is genuinely the best option for many Florida homeowners.
 Here are the situations where Citizens typically makes sense: